beewhy777/beewhy777/README.md

 #### I am an IT Professional that specializes in Business Analysis,Data Analysis and Visualization.

 # 💫 About Me:
-I'm currently working on some Data Analysis projects.<br>I'm looking to collaborate on Data Analysis Projects.<br>I'm looking for help on Machine Learning & Web Development.<br>I'm currently learning Machine Learning.<br>Ask me about MS Excel, SQL and Power BI.<br>A lover of good music and an ardent supporter of Man Utd. <br>
+-I'm currently working on some Data Analysis projects.<br>-I'm looking to collaborate on Data Analysis Projects.<br>-I'm looking for help on Machine Learning & Web Development.<br>-I'm currently learning Machine Learning.<br>-Ask me about MS Excel, SQL and Power BI.<br>-A lover of good music and an ardent supporter of Man Utd. <br>

 ## 🌐 Socials: